 Females can grow to be slightly larger than males.

 Male gopher tortoises are known to compete for mates and can be aggressive toward other males.
-Male gopher tortoises have been known to ram and push each other, and do a lot of head bobbing and pooping; they may even try to flip each other over.
+Male gopher tortoises have been known to ram and push each other and do a lot of head bobbing and pooping; they may even try to flip each other over.

-Gopher tortoises eat low-growing, leafy plants, including: wiregrass, and other broad leaf grasses, gopher apples, blackberries and other fruits, as well as nettles and prickly pear.
+Gopher tortoises eat low-growing, leafy plants, including wiregrass, and other broad leaf grasses, gopher apples, blackberries and other fruits, as well as nettles and prickly pear.
 Tortoises are opportunistic feeders, meaning they will eat whatever they can find.
-They have been seen eating dead insects, small crabs, other carrion, and excrement.
+They have been seen eating dead insects, small crabs, other carrion, and even excrement.